tschelabaumann/sfJwtPhpUnitPlugin/USAGE.md

     * Consider leveraging `_setUp()` for fixtures that must be loaded for every test in a test case.

-* All test fixtures must be located in `sf_test_dir/fixtures`.
-The fixture loader will not load any fixture files outside this directory.

-  Note that this means that you cannot load production data fixtures (located in `sf_root_dir/data/fixtures`) in your test cases.
-This is intentional; JPUP is designed to test code, not data.

 * By default, `loadFixture()` will not load a fixture more than once during a test.
 There is a way to force it to load a fixture multiple times (but be wary of infinite loops!).
 See the API documentation for more information.